-There is endless amount of bodybuilding routines promising exceptional muscular growth and strength.
-Strangely or not, whenever the average individual starts following those very same lifting programs, the results are never as expected and far from what the before and after pictures advertise.
+There is an endless amount of bodybuilding routines promising exceptional muscular growth and strength.
+Unfortunately, the results are almost never as advertised.

-When the routine is popular and it fails to produce the expected effect, the individual following the program takes the blame – not the routine itself.
-Over-hyped bodybuilding plans have strong following resembling a cult.
+Whenever a popular lifting routine fails to produce the expected effect, the individual following the program takes the blame because all over-hyped bodybuilding plans have a strong following resembling a cult.
 Arguing with the brainwashed subscribers often results in pointless Internet battles.

 While the routine is fine in itself, people often expect miracles from it.
-On paper it’s supposed to “work better than steroids for beginners” when done with the GOMAD diet.
-Well, that fails every single time and you should already know that nothing works “as good as steroids”.
+On paper, it’s supposed to “work better than steroids for beginners” when done with the GOMAD diet.
+Well, that plan fails every single time.
+You should already know that nothing works “as well as steroids”.

-Similar approach often fails because linear periodization only works for so long before a change has to be made.
+In addition, many Starting Strength ninjas fail to draw the line of their linear progression and prolong the routine to reach arbitrary numbers.
+This approach often fails because linear progression only works for so long before a change has to be made.
 When will it end for you?
 Nobody can tell for sure except your body.
-If you fail to listen, don’t act surprised when you fail.
-In that case the routine fails mostly because of the human factor, but big expectations fueled by exaggerated claims don’t help much either.
+If you fail to listen, don’t act surprised when you stall.

-1. There has be progression under one form or another unless the goal of the program is just to maintain your current level.
+There has to be a progression mechanism unless the goal of the program is to maintain the current strength levels.

-4. Proper diet reflecting the goal of the individual.
+A proper diet reflects the goals of the individual.

-When the above conditions are met, the chances of succeeding are much higher than if you were to follow some computer generated program that never accounts that you are actually a human.
+When the above conditions are met, the chances of succeeding are much higher than if you were to follow a generic program

 What about steroids, baby?

-Even if the routine you follow is the most perfectly designed thing ever, you will never look like the popular muscle monsters thanks to it.
-This is just impossible to achieve naturally regardless of how genetically gifted you’re.
+The biggest reason why bodybuilding routines fail is the fact that steroids are behind the muscular growth that people admire.
+Even if a routine is perfectly designed, you will never look like the popular muscle monsters thanks to it.
+A development of that magnitude is impossible to achieve naturally regardless of how you train.

-– People are not robots and the chances of completing every routine as expected are slim to none.
+– People are not robots and the chances of completing every routine as expected are very small.

 – Routines can also fail due to the human factor.
-Even if a certain routine is fine, it won’t work unless you work too.
+A routine does not work unless you do.

-– Your exercise selection should corresponds to your goals, abilities and preferences.
+– Your exercise selection should correspond to your goals, abilities and preferences.

-– Once you have the principles down you can make almost any routine work for you.
+– Once you have the principles down, you can make almost any routine work for you.
 Proper hacking, however, takes experience.
-Learning from the mistakes of other people helps a ton.
+Learning from the mistakes of other people helps a lot too.